ch3ck3rs/Goals/2020Goals/Personal/Garmin-App.md

 - app does not exist
 - closest app is a water logger, but does not connect with connect water logger
+- **Garmin SDK** - Watched Intro Video - sdk has plugin for eclipse IDE which includes templates and emulators

 [Back to Goals](https://ch3ck3rs.github.io/Goals)